Cabinet may undo decision of holding Sharifs’ trial in jail

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The federal cabinet will also discuss the law and order situation in the country in the wake of terror incidents in KP and Balochistan.
-The cabinet will also review the preparations for the polls in the country.
-It will also discuss fresh legislation regarding the Federally Administered Tribal Areas (FATA), which are being brought into the national mainstream.
+The federal cabinet will also discuss law and order situation prevailing in the country in the wake of horrible terror incidents in KP and Balochistan.
+The cabinet will also review the preparations for the polls in the country and study the ambiance for the same.
+It will also discuss fresh legislation regarding the Federally Administered Tribal Areas (FATA) which are being brought in the national mainstream.

-The federal cabinet will also discuss the law and order situation in the country in the wake of terror incidents in KP and Balochistan.
-The cabinet will also review the preparations for the polls in the country.
-It will also discuss fresh legislation regarding the Federally Administered Tribal Areas (FATA), which are being brought into the national mainstream.
+The federal cabinet will also discuss law and order situation prevailing in the country in the wake of horrible terror incidents in KP and Balochistan.
+The cabinet will also review the preparations for the polls in the country and study the ambiance for the same.
+It will also discuss fresh legislation regarding the Federally Administered Tribal Areas (FATA) which are being brought in the national mainstream.

 Comments